ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 so you need to create a normal user like above, login with it once so it is known to Nextcloud, then logout, login with the admin Nextcloud user and promote that new user to admin level.
+This limitation does not exist with the [SSO integration](#services-nextcloudserver-usage-oidc).

 ### With SSO Support {#services-nextcloudserver-usage-oidc}